erensayar/IoT/README.md

-his project developed for turn on led on spring boot via arduino.
+This project developed for turn on led on spring boot via arduino.
 Used technolohies: Spring boot, arduino, firmata, firmat4j, axios, vue.js, html, css.

 ---